lienhard/sbl-admin-bar/wp-content/plugins/sbl-admin-bar/readme.txt

 2. Login to your WordPress and go to the Add Plugins page.
 3. Click Upload Plugin button to upload the zip.
 4. Click Install Now to install and activate the plugin.

+== Screenshots ==

+1. SBL Admin Bar settings can be found in the Settings menu
+2. Enable or disable the hotkey CONTROL-SHIFT-A by user role in settings
+3. Popup to acknowledge admin bar OFF after entering control-shift-a
+4. Popup to acknowledge admin bar ON after entering control-shift-a